Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - Light
           - 150
           - May be paired with itself if wielded alone.
 The wielder rerolls one failed die when using it to attack creatures with lower initiative.
+        * - **Knife**
+          - Lance, Thrown
+          - 1
+          - Melee, Range (4)
+          - 1h
+          - Light
+          - 10
+          - May be paired with any weapon.
+Soak rolls against this weapon lose 1 success.
+        * - **Stake**
+          - Blade, Thrown
+          - 1
+          - Melee, Range (4)
+          - 1h
+          - Light
+          - 10
+          - May be paired with any weapon.
+This weapon's rollover cap is equal to 5x its base damage.
+        * - **Quill**
+          - Hook, Thrown
+          - 1
+          - Melee, Range (4)
+          - 1h
+          - Light
+          - 50
+          - Can be drawn during initiative, granting +2 dice to the initiative check (not stacking with other weapon bonuses).
+At the start of combat, this weapon can be loaded with any poison at no Stamina cost, even on the Belt.
+        * - **Hook**
+          - Hook
+          - 3
+          - Melee
+          - 1h
+          - 1
+          - 100
+          - When this weapon hits, the wielder may spend 1 Stamina to damage the target's Mettle by 1.
+Mettle damage from hook weapons can stack up to 2.
+        * - **Scythe**
+          - Hook
+          - 3
+          - Melee
+          - 2h
+          - 2
+          - 150
+          - When this weapon hits, the wielder may spend 1 Stamina to damage the target's Mettle by 2.
+Mettle damage from hook weapons can stack up to 2.
+        * - **Guisarme**
+          - Hook
+          - 3
+          - Reach
+          - 2h+
+          - 1
+          - 150
+          - When this weapon hits, the wielder may spend 1 Stamina to damage the target's Mettle by 1.
+Mettle damage from hook weapons may stack up to 2.
+        * - **Trident**
+          - Hook, Lance
+          - 2
+          - Reach
+          - 1h
+          - 1
+          - 150
+          - If wielded in two or more hands, this weapon gets +1 base damage.
+Readied attacks with this weapon cost no Stamina to prepare, and inflict -1 Footwork on a hit.
+        * - **Whip**
+          - Hook, Lance
+          - 2
+          - Reach
+          - 1h
+          - Light
+          - 50
+          - Attempts to dodge this weapon when adjacent to the wielder have a -1 die penalty.
+Attempts to parry it when at reach or further have a -1 die penalty.
+        * - **Boomerang**
+          - Hook, Thrown
+          - 2 Blunt/Sharp
+          - Melee, Range (4)
+          - 1h
+          - Light
+          - 50
+          - After making a throwing attack with this weapon. roll a d6.
+If this roll is less than or equal to the wielder's Grace, the weapon returns after the attack.
+It flies in a curving arc, allowing it to ignore cover or a shield when thrown, but not full cover or walls.
+        * - **Flambard**
+          - Blade, Hook
+          - 3
+          - Melee
+          - 1h
+          - 1
+          - 250
+          - When this weapon deals damage, the wielder may spend 1 Stamina to inflict 2 points of Bleeding on the target.
+        * - **Hammer**
+          - Club
+          - 3
+          - Melee
+          - 1h
+          - 1
+          - 100
+          - Ignores 2 DR, and any soak gained from armor.
+        * - **Greathammer**
+          - Club
+          - 4
+          - Melee
+          - 2h+
+          - 3
+          - 200
+          - Inflicts an additional 1 Off-Balance to the user; it also inflicts 1 Off-Balance to targets unless dodged.
+When this weapon hits, the target and all adjacent creatures lose 2 Speed on their next turn.
+        * - **Polehammer**
+          - Club
+          - 4
+          - Reach
+          - 2h+
+          - 2
+          - 150
+          - When this weapon hits, the target takes a -1 die penalty on the next attack or defense roll they make.
+        * - **Club**
+          - Club
+          - 4
+          - Melee
+          - 2h
+          - 2
+          - 100
+          - When this weapon hits, the target takes a -1 die penalty on the next attack or defense roll they make.
+        * - **Throwing Hammer**
+          - Club, Thrown
+          - 2
+          - Melee, Range (3)
+          - 1h
+          - Light
+          - 20
+          - Ignores 1 DR, and any soak gained from armor.
+        * - **Tuning Fork**
+          - Club, Hook
+          - 3 Blunt
+          - Melee
+          - 1h
+          - 1
+          - 150
+          - This weapon's attack is treated as both melee and ranged.
+        * - **War Bell**
+          - Club, Hook
+          - 4 Blunt
+          - Melee
+          - 2h
+          - 2
+          - 200
+          - This weapon's attack is treated as both melee and ranged.